 Field-hunting tip

-Look in hydrothermal gold deposits country — that is the host setting where kolymite typically forms.
+Look in hydrothermal gold deposits country, the host setting where kolymite typically forms.
 If you start seeing gold, quartz, stibnite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.